 2.4 Membership Applications, Fees and Maintenance.
 Applications for new membership shall be submitted to the Board of Directors who shall establish from time to time the price of new membership.
 Said price shall consider the pro-rated share of the estimated replacement cost of the water system.
 Each member shall pay the costs of water connection to the lot, including the cost of a meter installation, and shall pay an annual charge as shall from time to time be fixed by the Board of Directors, for the necessary maintenance of the water system and operations, including production cost charges and a reasonable charge in the nature of a reserve fund which shall be invested as deemed wise, with banks or other interest bearing deposits.
-The Corporation shall adopt rules and regulations governing limitation or discontinuance of water reasonable and substantial violations of the articles or By-Laws, which shall be in conformity with the provisions of the Mutual Water Company Law (Civil Code Secs.
+The Corporation shall adopt rules and regulations governing limitation or discontinuance of water service in the event of delinquency in payment of rate charges or assessments, or other reasonable and substantial violations of the articles or By-Laws, which shall be in conformity with the provisions of the Mutual Water Company Law (Civil Code Secs.
 330.24 et seq.), especially Sec.
 331, the provisions of the California Nonprofit Mutual Benefit Corporations Law with respect to discipline or termination of memberships, and the provisions of the articles and By-Laws.